Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-backlogs-boards.md

 	<img src="_img/process/process-add-portfolio-backlog-dialog.png" alt="Web portal, Add a portfolio backlog dialog, Add new work item type" style="border: 1px solid #C3C3C3;" />

-0. If you are associating only one work type with the backlog, then click Save to save your changes.
+0. If you are associating only one work item type with the backlog, then click Save to save your changes.
 Otherwise, you can add more work item types as needed.

 	<img src="_img/process/process-add-portfolio-backlog-dialog-save.png" alt="Web portal, Add a portfolio backlog dialog, Save changes" style="border: 1px solid #C3C3C3;" />